Zettlr/zettlr-docs/docs/en/core/autocorrect.md

 AutoCorrect constantly checks what you type and, as soon as it encounters a sequence of characters from the replacement table, it will replace that with the replacement you have specified.
 Note, however, that it will only replace when you press either Enter or Space.
 To prevent AutoCorrect from replacing a sequence of characters, hold down the Shift-key while pressing Enter or Space.

+!!! note

-> AutoCorrect only works in Markdown text.
+    AutoCorrect only works in Markdown text.
 It does not apply in code or comments.

 ## MagicQuotes